blueEnergy Nicaragua

 An organization built from the territory

-blueEnergy Nicaragua was a non-profit organization that operated since 2004 in the city of Bluefields, in the South Caribbean Coast Autonomous Region (RACCS).
+blueEnergy Nicaragua was a non-profit organisation that operated since 2004 in the city of Bluefields, in the South Caribbean Coast Autonomous Region (RACCS).

-For more than two decades, it developed and implemented comprehensive solutions alongside vulnerable and hard-to-reach communities, adapting each intervention to the social, environmental, and cultural context of the territory.
+For more than two decades, it developed and implemented integrated solutions alongside vulnerable and hard-to-reach communities, adapting each intervention to the social, environmental and cultural context of the territory.

 Nicaragua